 A permanent resident is a green card holder who lives and works permanently in the United States.
-They legally obtained their immigration status.
+They must have also legally obtained their immigration status and remained in status.

-A few exceptions exist for the filing.
-First, if a person is low income or receives a federal benefit, like Medical, they might qualify for an exception.
+A few exceptions exist for the filing fee.
+First, if a person is low income or receives a federal benefit, like Medical, they might qualify for an a filing fee waiver.
 Additionally, it’s important to know that no filing fee is required for naturalization based on your service in the United States Armed Forces.
 Lastly, no biometric services fee required if 75 years or older, or if the applicant served in the United States Armed Forces.

 If you would like more information or need help with the process of becoming a Unites States citizen in your native language, or with any other legal questions, call the Law Offices of Jesus Martinez today to schedule a consultation at (559) 777-6587.